Exposure Reduction Resources

 Occupational Exposures - Specific Carcinogens - Silica

-- Provides an overview of silica dust exposure, related health effects, and worker protection strategies for employers and individuals.
+- Provides an overview of silica dust exposure, related health effects, and strategies to reduce the risk of exposure.

 - Summarizes specific measures for preventing exposure to crystalline silica in the workplace, including silica substitutes in abrasive blasting, engineering controls, administrative controls, and personal protective equipment.